schneich/graylog/README.md

 ### networks
 I defined two networks.
-One is the
+One is the _macvlan70_.
+Graylog will get an IP address in that range and will be accessible over the network.
+The second network _graylog_backend_ is created via the compose.yaml and is only accessible from within docker.
+It is used for the communication between Graylog, Elasticsearch and Mongo.

 ```
   graylog:
     ...